Volcanism on Io

 First predicted shortly before the Voyager 1 flyby, the heat source for Io's volcanism comes from tidal heating produced by its forced orbital eccentricity.
 This differs from Earth's internal heating, which is derived primarily from radioactive isotope decay and primordial heat of accretion.
 Io's eccentric orbit leads to a slight difference in Jupiter's gravitational pull on the satellite between its closest and farthest points on its orbit, causing a varying tidal bulge.
 This variation in the shape of Io causes frictional heating in its interior.
 Without this tidal heating, Io might have been similar to the Moon, a world of similar size and mass, geologically dead and covered with numerous impact craters.

 Io's volcanism has led to the formation of hundreds of volcanic centres and extensive lava formations, making it the most volcanically active body in the Solar System.
 Three different types of volcanic eruptions have been identified, differing in duration, intensity, lava effusion rate, and whether the eruption occurs within a volcanic pit (known as a patera).
 Lava flows on Io, tens or hundreds of kilometres long, have primarily basaltic composition, similar to lavas seen on Earth at shield volcanoes such as Kīlauea in Hawaii.
 Although most of the lava on Io is made of basalt, a few lava flows consisting of sulfur and sulfur dioxide have been seen.
 In addition, eruption temperatures as high as 1600 K were detected, which can be explained by the eruption of high-temperature ultramafic silicate lavas.

 As a result of the presence of significant quantities of sulfurous materials in Io's crust and on its surface, some eruptions propel sulfur, sulfur dioxide gas, and pyroclastic material up to 500 km into space, producing large, umbrella-shaped volcanic plumes.
 This material paints the surrounding terrain in red, black, and/or white, and provides material for Io's patchy atmosphere and Jupiter's extensive magnetosphere.
 Spacecraft that have flown by Io since 1979 have observed numerous surface changes as a result of Io's volcanic activity.

+Further observations by the Juno orbiter of volcanism and volcanic plumes on Io were made during a 3 February 2024 flyby.